-To maximize the impact of the ShakeAlert®-powered products and services, it is vital that the public and key stakeholders are educated about the ShakeAlert System.
-To that end, the ShakeAlert
+To maximize the reach and impact of the ShakeAlert®-powered products and services, it is vital that the public and key stakeholders understand the ShakeAlert System.
+Therefore, the ShakeAlert Community has developed multimedia resources appropriate for a wide variety of audiences that can be downloaded and shared.

 ShakeAlert® Messaging Toolkits

-These include messaging manuals, factsheets, printable postcards, infographics, animations, logos, and photos, suitable for use in various contexts.
+These include messaging manuals, fact sheets, postcards, infographics, animations, logos, and photos for use in various contexts.

 - Emergency Management Messaging Toolkit